 Medium Term Financial Plan

-The current 2021-2027 Medium Term Financial Plan approved on 19 January 2022 sets out the financial plan for the next 5 years.
+The current 2022-2027 Medium Term Financial Outlook approved on 28 September 2022 sets out the financial plan for the next 5 years.
 A key focus will be on sustainability whilst meeting service demands in today’s challenging environment.